colinccook/cv/README.markdown

 If you feel confident the CSS of your CV is cross browser compatible, it is possible to merge your XML, XSLT and CSS files together to have one super .XML file that does everything for distribution.
 This has to be done manually.

-The file inside 'supercv-example' shows XML, XSLT and CSS merged (edit features are absent only because cvedit.js and cvedit.css files are not in the same directory).
+The file 'examples/combined.xml' shows XML, XSLT and CSS merged (edit features are absent only because cvedit.js and cvedit.css files are not in the same directory).

 It will not be maintained so will not change, but only serves as an example of what is possible.